Create a practice automation scenario in Adobe Workfront Fusion

 2. Select Workfront from the list of applications, then choose the search module Read Related Records.

-3. You already created a connection to Workfront for the previous module.
-You don’t need to create it again here, but you must make sure this module is using the same connection as the previous module.
+3. In the Connection box, select the connection that you created for the previous module.
+You must make sure this module is using the same connection as the previous module.

 4. Click Record type, then select Project, because we want to read records related to a project.